vijayrnadar/katas2023/ReadMe.md

 ### 8.7.2.
 Context

- Reservation system has web and mobile interface and data needs to fetched from lots of services from front end application.
+ The reservation system has a web and mobile interface and data needs to be fetched from lots of services from front-end applications.

 ### 8.7.3.
 Decision

-After careful evaluation and consideration, we have decided to adopt Backend for Frontend .
+After careful evaluation and consideration, we have decided to adopt the Backend for Frontend.
 This decision is based on the following factors:
 - This pattern has proved to be very successful in helping handle the differing concerns of user interfaces
 - Avoids becoming a bottleneck for development, with multiple teams all trying to share ownership.

 ### 8.7.4.
 Consequences

-The decision to adopt Backend for Frontend pattern has the following consequences:
+The decision to adopt the Backend for Frontend pattern has the following consequences:
-- Additional layer need to developed and maintanined
+- Additional layers need to be developed and maintained
-- Code duplication possible, so proper consideration proper bff
+- Code duplication is possible, so proper consideration proper BFF

 ##   8.8.
 Performance and Scalability